MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/manage-storyline-viva.md

 ### Managing files uploaded to Storyline posts and stories

 Edit documents and rich media uploaded to posts using the Storyline interface.
-We strongly discourage you from managing (adding, replacing, or deleting) documents and rich media directly in OneDrive, as you will risk breaking the front-end experience of posts and stories in your Storyline.
+We strongly discourage you from managing (adding, replacing, or deleting) documents and rich media directly in OneDrive, as you'll risk breaking the front-end experience of posts and stories in your Storyline.

 If you wish to delete files associated with a post or story from the **VivaEngage** library:
 1. Remove the file from the associated post.
 From any post, the author or an admin can select the ellipsis (...) menu and choose **Edit**.